Altif123/AWP-Assignment-1/README.md

 -Or you could simply use the command `> docker-compose up` , docker will need to be installed first.

-Then you will need to run the following commands in the terminal to install the project
+Then you will need to run the following commands in the terminal to install the project.
+For docker these commands will need to be run in the laravel container called "Huddersfield-cafe-laravel".
+The following command will open a bash terminal in the docker container `docker exec -it cd526bb54568 `

 `> php artisan key:generate`